My Cake School

 • I always like to pipe my chocolate drips on a chilled cake.
 This slows the drip down a bit as you pipe!

-I finished things off our cake by piping stars of strawberry buttercream around the top edge of the cake with an Ateco 863, and topped with chocolate covered strawberries!!
-Loving the drama of not only the drip but the chocolate covered strawberries as well!
+We finished things off our cake by piping stars of strawberry buttercream around the top edge of the cake with an Ateco 863, and topped with chocolate covered strawberries!

 Moist and Delicious Chocolate Covered Strawberry Cake Recipe by MyCakeSchool.com!
 Homemade strawberry cake layers with ganache and strawberry buttercream!